Methodology

 More

 Eurofound monitors the quality of the data supplied by correspondents in an ongoing process of feedback and evaluation.
-Restructuring events previously published in the database are updated when details of the case change and are covered in the main media titles.
+Restructuring events previously published in the database are updated when details of the case change and those changes are covered in the main media titles.
 Each event is recorded in a standardised format, called a ‘factsheet’, which allows for the compilation of indicative statistics comparing countries, sectors or types of restructuring.

 A comprehensive methodology description is available in the ERM annual report 2013 (pages 7-22):